-Calculate the price for a product based on a formula that can take multiple conditions or attributes into account, using the same concepts as formulas in Excel.
+Calculate the price for a product based on a formula that takes multiple conditions/attributes into account, using the same concepts as formulas in Excel.

-This model uses effective dates and/or times of day the service is used to determine the rate to charge.
+This model uses effective dates and/or time of day the service is used to determine the rate to charge.

-Examples: charge based on time of day – charge more during rush hour than using the service mid-day or pay more for streaming service from 8:00 pm – 10:00 pm than during other times during the day.
+Examples: charge based on time of day – charge more during rush hour versus using the service mid-day, or pay more for streaming service from 8:00 pm – 10:00 pm than other times of the day.

-Also referred to as surge pricing, this model allows the price to fluctuate based on customer demand.
+Also referred to as surge pricing, this dynamic billing model allows the price to fluctuate based on customer demand.

-Examples: charge more for an airline ticket 3 days in advance of take-off or charge more for a parking spot as availability declines.
+Examples: charge more for an airline ticket 3 days in advance of take-off or charge more for remaining parking spots as availability declines.